Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 The mathematical framework itself remains unchanged throughout Verification001–030 and Application001–004.

 The computational applications therefore evaluate the completed mathematical framework rather than modifying it.

+---

+# 4. Verification001–030

+## 4.1 Overview

+The mathematical framework of IKERUSIKI Theory was established through a sequence of thirty computational verification stages.

+Rather than serving as independent experiments, these verification stages progressively constructed and validated the proposed structural representation of integers.

+The verification process followed five consecutive phases.

+1. Boundary Observation
+2. Coordinate Construction
+3. Candidate Reconstruction
+4. Uniqueness Verification
+5. Application Preparation

+Each phase extended the previous stage while preserving the same mathematical framework.

+---

+## 4.2 Phase I — Boundary Observation

+Verification001–014 investigated modular boundary behavior for integers under multiple radix systems.

+These experiments demonstrated that the Boundary Distance remained structurally stable across different bases and could be used as the fundamental observable quantity.

+The outcome of Phase I established Boundary Distance as the basic structural component of IKERUSIKI Theory.

+---

+## 4.3 Phase II — Coordinate Construction

+Verification015–024 introduced Boundary Coordinates as finite structural representations obtained from Boundary Distances.

+Instead of representing integers by numerical magnitude, the framework represented each integer by a finite collection of modular boundary coordinates.

+This phase also introduced trajectory representations and demonstrated that structural information remained consistent across multiple radix systems.

+---

+## 4.4 Phase III — Candidate Reconstruction

+Verification025–028 established the Candidate Reconstruction framework.

+Boundary Coordinates were shown to reconstruct finite candidate sets through independent modular constraints.

+Rather than searching the complete integer space, the candidate space was progressively reduced by intersecting residue constraints derived from multiple radices.

+This stage introduced the computational reconstruction procedure used throughout the remaining applications.

+---

+## 4.5 Phase IV — Uniqueness Verification

+Verification029–030 evaluated structural uniqueness and practical reconstruction.

+Verification029 introduced benchmark methodology for evaluating computational performance.

+Verification030 demonstrated structural reconstruction for RSA-oriented composite integers using the completed mathematical framework.

+The reconstruction process verified that Boundary Coordinates preserved sufficient structural information for candidate recovery without altering the mathematical formulation.

+---

+## 4.6 Summary

+Verification001–030 collectively established the complete mathematical framework of IKERUSIKI Theory.

+The resulting framework consists of:

+- Boundary Distance
+- Boundary Coordinate
+- Candidate Reconstruction
+- Core Mathematical Equation

+These components form the theoretical basis for the computational applications presented in the following chapters.